nplresearch/nplresearch.github.io/README.md

 ```

 # Potential Features
-- [ ] Add bibtex support for publications, substitute the toml [parser](https://github.com/yepengding/bibtex-js-parser)
-- [ ] Add links to timeline.
+- [X] Add links to timeline.
-- [ ] Divide publications by topics, either by projects or publications types is a very easy extension to do.
+- [X] Divide publications by topics, either by projects or publications types is a very easy extension to do.
 Its no done out-of-the box due to the low number of publications.
 - [ ] Moving timeline to its own page intsad of main page?
+- [ ] Add bibtex support for publications, substitute the toml [parser](https://github.com/yepengding/bibtex-js-parser)
+- [ ] Add news list to individual pages in addition to papers